Skip to main content

 Keyboard Profiles

 Keyboard profiles consist of custom keyboard shortcuts and language settings that allow you to map endpoint keyboard combinations to keyboard combinations within the remote VM.
-Refer to the Keyboard Profile for details on how to manage your end users' keyboard profiles.
+Refer to the Keyboard Profile section of our documentation for details on how to manage your end users' keyboard profiles.

 Advanced Options